 Located at the east end of Leipzig city, Augustusplatz is the largest square in Europe.
 In this square, you can explore cathedrals and several historical landmarks.
 Also, this square hosts festivals, concerts, and seasonal markets all year round.

 The city’s high-rise building is located at the Augustusplatz.
 This 467-foot tall city High-Rise (Kroch-Hochhaus) is one of the tallest buildings in Leipzig.
 On the roof of this magnificent building is an observation platform where you can catch the incredible panoramic views of Leipzig city.

 When you’re in Augustusplatz, don’t miss visiting the Opera house and Gewandhaus Concert Hall, especially if you’re a fan of classical music.

-2. Enjoy the Melodious Performances of St. Thomas/ Thomaskirche Choir
+2. Enjoy the Melodious Performances of the St. Thomas/ Thomaskirche Choir

 Dating all the way back to the 12th century is this Gothic and Baroque church.
-Attending Thomaskirche (St. Thomas Church) should be top on your things to do in Leipzig.
+Attending Thomaskirche (St. Thomas Church) should be top of your things to do in Leipzig.

 - Bronze epitaphs of prominent figures